friendica/friendica-addons/fbpost/README.md

 authenticate to your site to establish identity.
 We will address this in a future release.

+This addon will only post your entries to your Favebook account but wont fetch content from there.

 Info: please make sure that you understand all aspects due to Friendica's default licence which is: [MIT License](https://github.com/friendica/friendica/blob/master/LICENSE)